-This policy statement is intended to make all employees sensitive to the matter of sexual harassment, to express the city's strong disapproval of unlawful sexual harassment, to advise employees against this behavior and to inform them of their rights and obligations.
+This policy-statement is intended to make all employees, volunteers, members of boards and commissions, applicants, contractors/vendors, and elected officials and members of the public aware of the matter of harassment, but specifically sexual harassment sensitive to the matter of sexual harassment, to express the city's strong disapproval of unlawful sexual harassment, to advise employees against this behavior and to inform them of their rights and obligations.
 The most effective way to address any sexual harassment issue is to bring it to the attention of management.